fballestermacia/simphony/README.md

 ### Prerequisites

-To install Phonnier you need the following
+To install Simphony you need the following
 <ol>
     <li> A Fortran compiler: gfortran or ifort </li>
     <li> Lapack and Blas libraries </li>